It pays to be an expert. Don’t be afraid to write the book on your industry and get recognized for what you know.

 Our authors have attracted more clients and leads, received new business opportunities, shared their message with new audiences, received positive media exposure and press mentions, expanded their platforms and added to their long lists of career accomplishments.

-If you’d like to discuss your potential for becoming more recognized for what you know, please don’t hesitate to contact publisher Gail Woodard at +1-520-329-2729 or publisher@DudleyCourtPress.com, or check out our newest online coaching program, Aspiring Author to Published Pro.
+If you’d like to discuss your potential for becoming more recognized for what you know, please don’t hesitate to contact publisher Gail Woodard at +1-520-329-2729 or info@DudleyCourtPress.com, or check out our newest online programs Writer’s Sprint, Memoir Writing Made Easy and Aspiring Author to Published Pro.